Staubgeborener/Klipper-Backup/docs/installation.md

 cd ~ && ./klipper-backup/install.sh
 ```

-    !!! warning "Important Note"
+!!! info
     You can run the `install.sh` script at any time to install any features!

 [Now edit your `.env` file](configuration.md).